When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 To make your ring sling:

-1. First, gather your supplies.
-You will need a woven wrap and a pair of rings.
-Use rings specifically made for ring slings so you know they will hold your baby’s weight.
+1. Get your supplies: You need a woven wrap (short size) and a pair of seamless aluminum rings.
+Use rings specifically made for babywearing to ensure safety.

-2. Fold one end of your wrap down.
-Fold it so the shorter tail goes all the way down your back but not fully around to your side.
+2. Position the fabric: Fold one end of your wrap.
+Place it so the shorter tail goes down your back, but not fully around to your side.

 How to use a ring sling: